Kpk48/Week4/README.md

   - GCP_PROJECT_ID
   - GCP_WORKLOAD_IDP (Workload Identity Provider resource)
   - GCP_CICD_SA (email of CI/CD service account)
+- Notes:
+  - Pull requests from forks do not receive repository secrets by default.
+In that case, the workflow will skip Google Cloud authentication and pushing images, but it will still build and scan images using local tags.
+  - To enable deployments from CI, push from a branch in this repository (not a fork) or manually run the workflow with the required secrets configured.
+  - Make sure your GCP Workload Identity Federation pool/provider and the service account trust the GitHub OIDC issuer for this repo.
+Then set the three secrets above in the repo settings.

 Security
 - Services run as non-root in containers.